 - VI.
 Catalog Course Description

-- This workshop course is devoted to the preparation of feature material for magazines and online media, with attention to the ethics of freelancing.
+- This workshop course focuses on the preparation of feature material for magazines and online media, with attention to the ethics of freelancing.
 Coverage of news events on and off-campus is supplemented by in-class deadline writing exercises.
 Students learn how to gather information and check facts using Internet search engines.

 - VII.
 Required Course Content and Direction

-- write a variety of feature articles, including profiles, news features and trend stories;
+- write a variety of feature articles, including profiles, news features, and trend stories [Writing];

 - generate their own story ideas and write articles for the College newspaper and for the class;